ocean-tracking-network/2024-symp-ecr-setup/setup.md

 For the other workshop archives, or for the raw links to the repositories, the appropriate links are provided below.

-For **Hugo Flavio's ACTEL workshop**, the code and data are available at [this repository](https://github.com/ocean-tracking-network/2024-ecrworkshop-actel).
+For **Hugo Flávio's ACTEL workshop**, the code and data are available at [this repository](https://github.com/ocean-tracking-network/2024-ecrworkshop-actel).
 The code to run is in the five R files in the main directory, numbered 00 to 04.

 For **Ben Hlina's glatos Detection Efficiency Workshop**, the code and data are available at [this repository.](https://github.com/benjaminhlina/glatos-detection-efficiency/tree/main) When you have downloaded the archive, the code to be run can be found in the `R/glatos_detection_efficiency.R` file.